 From my tests it appears the 24-105mm has better image stabilization than my Tamron 24-70.
 Also this lens appears to be very sharp, but I was surprised that it does have a fair amount of vignetting at all focal distances at f/4.0.

-Canon EF 28-135mm f/3.5-5.6 (Full frame or crop) This lens is a work horse for me on my T3i since it has wide range for the zoom.
+Canon EF 28-135mm f/3.5-5.6 (Full frame or crop) This lens is a great beat around travel lens for my T3i since it has wide range for the zoom.
 It has Image Stabilization (called IS for short) which can really help your videos when you are shoot handheld because the IS helps reduce the shake.
 Also when you are shooting in low light the IS can help you take pictures at a slightly slower shutter speed without blur, for me that can mean instead of 1/70 of a second I can shoot at 1/60 or even sometimes at 1/50 of a second.
 Canon makes much better glasses than this kit lens but not at this amateur level price for a zoom with IS.
 This lens preforms great outside during the day, but since it is not fast glass you can’t use it in low light situations, but if you have a prime like the 50mm that issue will not matter too much.

 SanDisk Extreme 45MB/s 32GB you will need a fast card like this one for the All-I codec in the 5D Mark III, my old class 6 card gives out after 30 seconds in the Mark III.